NathanReginato/filemaster/README.md

 # Apple .app packages

-To create an application correctly for apple devices, adhere to the followign folder structure
+To create an application correctly for apple devices, adhere to the following folder structure

 ```
 Filemaster.app/